Want to know what to do in Sanur Beach when visiting Bali this year?

 16. Check Out Pura Dalem Pengembak

-Pura Dalem Pengembak is a peaceful temple that local Balinese people use to pray and cleanse their soul.
+Another popular thing to do is visit the small Hindu temple of Pura Dalem Pengembak.
+This is a peaceful temple that local Balinese people use to pray and cleanse their soul.
 This would make a better side trip while out exploring and for most not a single destination

 17. Sindhu Night Market

-Sindhu night market is a great place to get a good variety of Indonesian foods that are locally made.
+Sindhu night market is an ideal place to get a good variety of Indonesian foods that are locally made.
 With check prices and fresh cuisine, you can’t go wrong by adding this to your evening to-do list.

-Grab a cold beer and enjoy an authentic Balinese experience; something that’s very difficult to find on this popular island.
+Pair a cold beer with local food and enjoy an authentic Balinese experience; something that’s very difficult to find on this popular island.

 18. Kayak On The Ocean

-A great way to spend a few hours or an all day excursion is to rent a kayak or two and head out on the ocean on a kayak.
+A great way to spend a few hours or an all day excursion is to rent a kayak or two and head out on the ocean.

 Rip Curl School of Surf also rents kayaks and snorkeling gear if surfing isn’t your game.
 You can rent single or tandem kayaks for an hour or all day.